Paint comes in so many colors that it can be hard to pick the right one. Eliminate the confusion with these simple tips for choosing paint colors.

 However the cover does give you an easy way to tell which colors to mix together to create monochromatic, complementary and analogous color schemes.
 So if you want to use it for that as well, you might want to keep it together.

-Start by finding out which color wheel section your inspiration color matches.
+Start by finding out which color wheel section matches your inspiration color.

 It works best if you can get your inspiration color and the color wheel color right next to each other.